A Lorentzian renormalisation group equation for gauge theories: Solution of the effective master equation

-The cohomology of $\gamma$ is then determined by its minimal, regulator independent sector.
-By standard arguments, the cohomology of $\gamma$ on local functionals (that is, integrals of local functions) is characterised by the cohomology group of $\gamma$ modulo the exterior differential, $H^{g,n}(\gamma | d)$, where $g$ is the effective-ghost number, the degree associated to the effective field corresponding to ghost fields, and $n$ is the form degree.
-Since the action of $\gamma$ in the space $(\phi, \sigma)$ is identical to the action of $s$ in the space $(\chi, \chi^\ddagger)$, the cohomology group $H^{g,n}(\gamma | d)$ can be characterised by the standard treatment of local BRST cohomology \cite{Barnich2000}.
+The cohomology of $\mBRST$ is then determined by its minimal, regulator independent sector.
+By standard arguments, the cohomology of $\mBRST$ on local functionals (that is, integrals of local top forms) is characterised by the cohomology group of $\mBRST$ modulo the exterior differential, $H^{g,n}(\mBRST | d)$, where $g$ is the effective-ghost number, the degree associated to the effective field corresponding to ghost fields, and $n$ is the form degree.
+Here we are working on the space of local $n$-forms, rather than local functionals, as is standard in the literature \cite{Barnich2000}.